rdegges/django-twilio/docs/decorators.rst

 Let's take a look at a few examples::

-    from twilio import Response
+    from twilio.twiml import Response
     from django_twilio.decorators import twilio_view

     @twilio_view
     def reply_to_sms_messages(request):
         r = Response()
-        r.addSms('Thanks for the SMS message!')
+        r.sms('Thanks for the SMS message!')
         return r

 In the example above, we built a view that twilio can POST data to, and that